alabou/NMOS-MatroxOnly/NMOS With AAC.md

 Informative note: Using RFC 3640, there will never be in-band configs.

 The `config` parameter MAY be used by the Receiver to assert the `parameter_sets_transport_mode` in use by the Sender.
 The in-and-out-of-band mode is signaled if `config` is present and not empty, and terminates by a comma ','.
 The terminating colon ',' indicates that more configs will be received in-band, indicating the in-and-out-of-band mode.
 The out-of-band mode is signaled when `config` is present and not empty and not terminated by a comma ','.
 The in-band mode is signaled when `config` is not present or empty.
-A Sender MUST terminate the `conifig` parameter by a comma ',' if it operates in in-and-out-of-band mode and MUST not terminate it by a comma ',' in out-of-band mode.
+A Sender MUST terminate the `config` parameter by a comma ',' if it operates in in-and-out-of-band mode and MUST not terminate it by a comma ',' in out-of-band mode.

 Informative note: It results that an AAC Sender operating in in-and-out-of-band mode that is not sending parameter sets out-of-band will set the  `config` parameter to a single comma ',' value.